dfinity/sdk/docs/concepts/pull-dependencies.md

 In other cases, the wasm module at `wasm_url` is not the same as the on-chain wasm module.
 For example, the Internet Identity canister provides Development flavor to be integrated locally.
 In these cases, `wasm_hash` provides the expected hash, and dfx verifies the downloaded wasm against this.

+### `wasm_hash_url`

+A URL to get the SHA256 hash of the wasm module located at `wasm_url`.

+The content of this URL can be the SHA256 hash only.

+It can also be the output of `shasum` or `sha256sum` which contains the hash and the file name.

+This field is optional.

+Aside from specifying SHA256 hash of the wasm module directly using `wasm_hash`, providers can also specify the hash with this URL.
+If both are defined, the `wasm_hash_url` field will be ignored.

 ### `dependencies`

 An array of Canister IDs (`Principal`) of direct dependencies.